 I’m really impressed with it.
 It’s well made with neat, straight stitching, reinforced in all the right areas – including some colour matched Multicam webbing at the base.

-The pouch is composed of 500D and is of a very similar design to those made by Crye.
+The pouch is mainly composed of 500D and is of a very similar design to those made by Crye.
 But before you get on your Multicam high horse, Crye fans, it’s not Crye’s own design.
 I remember SORD bringing out similar pouches years ago, before Crye diversified into gear.

 Whereas Crye’s approach to making these pouches is 330D all the way, C2R has gone tougher – though thankfully they’ve kept away from 1000D.

-PALS attachment system is similar to Paraclete’s.
+The MOLLE system is similar to Paraclete’s.
 No bulky MALICE clips required.
 A tad easier to use than Paraclete’s version, actually.